top of page

 10. How can manufacturers reduce water footprint across fibers?

-• Shift sourcing to low-water crops like hemp or bamboo.
+• Transition sourcing to low-water crops, like hemp or bamboo.

-• Invest in closed-loop processing systems for viscose.
+• Invest in closed-loop processing systems for viscose production.

-• Install water recycling and effluent treatment plants in dye houses.
+• Implement water recycling and effluent treatment solutions in dye houses.

 • Promote blended fabrics and local fiber supply chains.